Koala

 In February 2022 the Koala was listed as ‘ENDANGERED‘ in QLD, NSW and ACT under the EPBC Act.

 Koalas are found in a range of woodland habitats in climates that range from semi-arid to temperate to sub-tropical.
 In this region there are two main populations, one in the Sarina Range and one at Eton, although they were previously much more widespread.
 Home ranges vary from 100 ha in very dry areas such as central Queensland to as little as 10 ha in coastal areas.
-They tend to change trees only a few times each day with the exception of dispersing young males who may move several kilometers including crossing disturbed land and roads.
+They tend to change trees only a few times each day except for dispersing young males who may move several kilometres including crossing disturbed land and roads.

 Although koalas feed mainly on eucalypts, they may at times supplement their diet with a range of bloodwood or box species (e.g. swamp box).
 Across their range they have been observed consuming, or sitting in, up to 120 species of different trees, however they will only consume a portion of these and individual koalas usually limit their diet to one or two key species within their local area.
 For example, 90% of the diet of koalas on St. Bees Island is Queensland blue gum (Eucalyptus tereticornis).